The Derivational Complexity Induced by the Dependency Pair Method: Termination of the Simulating TRS for Dependency Graphs

-Recall the definition of the simulating TRS $\RSsim$ defined in Section~\ref{sec:dg}.
-In this Appendix we define a well-founded monotone algebra $\I = (\N,>)$, where $>$ denotes the usual order on the natural numbers.
+Recall the definition of the simulating TRS $\RSsim$ given in Section~\ref{sec:dg}.
+In this appendix we define a well-founded monotone algebra $\I = (\N,>)$, where $>$ denotes the usual order on the natural numbers.
 Termination of $\RSsim$ follows as $\I$ is compatible with $\RSsim$.
-Furthermore $\I$ makes only use of primitive recursive interpretation functions, whenever the function $f$, defined in~\eqref{eq:scccomplexity}, is primitive recursive.
+Furthermore, if the function $f$, defined in~\eqref{eq:scccomplexity}, is primitive recursive, then $\I$ makes only use of primitive recursive interpretation functions.
 The definition of $\I$ makes use of a family of fast growing functions, defined below.
+This definition is parametrised in $d$.
 The exact value of the parameter $d$ will become clear from the termination proof.
 To simplify the notation we assume the function $f$ is primitive recursive.
-Otherwise Definition~\ref{d:fast} ought to be parametrised in $f$. \begin{defi} Let $d \geqslant 2$ be a given number.
-We define:
+Otherwise Definition~\ref{d:fast} has to be replaced by a function hierarchy that is parametrised in $f$.